SeldonIO/seldon-core/docs-gb/examples/income.md

+---
+description: Learn how to deploy a production-ready income classifier with Seldon Core, featuring real-time drift detection, outlier monitoring, and model explainability.
+This comprehensive guide demonstrates end-to-end ML pipeline deployment with preprocessing, model serving, drift detection using KS tests, and Anchor explainers for model interpretability.
+---

 # Tabular Income Classifier Production Deployment

 To run this notebook you need the inference data.
 This can be acquired in two ways: